 SFRRC: Speaking of appetites, when it comes to fiction, what three books would you most like to read that you haven’t gotten to yet?

-SFRRC: What book, in any genre, has stayed with you the most, long after you read it?
+SFRRC: What book, in any genre, has stayed with you the longest after you read it?

 SFRRC: Star Wars or Star Trek?
 Why?

 Pat: Before Phantom Menace, Star Wars.
 After, it’s a toss -up.
 Love the epic action of Star Wars Episodes 4-6 and the weekly adventures and optimism of Star Trek.

 Pat: H. Phil Lovecraft, PI from Cast a Deadly Spell

 SFRRC:: There’s been a resurgence over the last decade, bringing SciFi back to TV.
 Favorite SciFi show that’s debuted in the past ten 10 years?

 Pat: Firefly was a bit longer than 10 years so I’d pick The Flash and Doctor Who.